 The psychologist is more specialized with mental health (eg. depression, anxiety, personality disorders, etc.) They can also accompany people through relational, familial and couple’s issues.

 The sex therapist and psychotherapist is more specialized in couples, relationships and sexuality.
 They offer individual and couples therapy by exploring the various experiences of a sexual relationship.
 They also explore the global dynamic of the relationship and the individual’s background and life experiences.
-The evaluate the evolution and sexual education received and the impact on the history and present situation of their client.
+They evaluate the evolution and sexual education received and the impact on the history and present situation of their client.

 Only sex therapist can evaluate sexual issues, while psychologist are allowed to evaluate and diagnose mental health issues, such as mentionned above.

 Each sex therapist psychotherapist uses different approaches and styles of interventions.
 By reading their profiles on the page of our professionals, you will be able to be informed about each of their approaches.

 We all have the same professional titles of sex therapist & psychotherapist.
 We are members of the Order of Sexologist of Québec and we detain a permit of psychotherapist from the Order of Psychologist of Quebec.

 We have each received our certification to evaluate sexual issues given by the Order of sexologist of Quebec.
 The offer sextherapy and psychotherapy for individuals or couples

 That depends of your individual insurance plan.
 You have to verify directely with your insurance company what services and by which professionals you are covered.

 According to the law since 2012, psychologist and psychotherapist offer the same service of psychotherapy in the province of Quebec.
 If your insurance covers psychotherapy or psychotherapists, the fees of our sessions will be covered according to your plans specificities if you consult one of our professionals who offer psychotherapy.
 Some offer counseling services.

 If your insurance covers psychologist, they may or may not cover the cost.
 Since the service is considered the same under the law, some insurance companies are flexible enough to insure both professions.
 Others only reimburse the service if it is offered by a specific professional.
 You will need to inform yourself directely with the company.